aatmunbaxi/site/content/computing/emacs-to-type-LaTeX.md

 Many think of it as souped-up markdown, but this is a disservice to its utility.
 It&rsquo;s so powerful, I could probably find a way to make it do my laundry[^fn:1].

-What initially drove me to org-mode was the function `org-LaTeX-preview`.
+What initially drove me to org-mode was the function `org-latex-preview`.
 In contrast to vim, emacs is a graphical program, which allows the program to _display images of compiled LaTeX over the text buffer you&rsquo;re editing._
 Let&rsquo;s see what that looks like.